Hong Kong Basic Law Drafting Committee: Formation

 There were total of 12 tycoons among the 23 Hong Kong members in the drafting committee.
-Besides the pro-Beijing figures, there were also members from various sectors as the CPC's formula of united front strategy and also to show the BLDC represented different interests in Hong Kong.
+Besides the pro-Beijing figures, there were also members from various sectors as part of the Chinese Communist Party's united front strategy and also to show the BLDC represented different interests in Hong Kong.
 The two Unofficial Members of the Executive and Legislative Council Office (UMELCO) members were Maria Tam and Wong Po-yan from the British colonial establishment, as well as the judge of the Appeal Court Simon Li.
 Lau Wong-fat, the chairman of Heung Yee Kuk and the vice-chancellors of the two universities were also selected.
 Rev. Peter Kwong, archbishop of Hong Kong, was appointed to represent religious sector, as well as senior professionals and a leftist trade unionist Tam Yiu-chung of the Hong Kong Federation of Trade Unions.
 Two liberal figures who had been calling for greater democracy Martin Lee, a barrister, and Szeto Wah, a teacher and head of the Hong Kong Professional Teachers' Union were also appointed to the BLDC.
 The inclusion of Lee and Szeto was in line with the united front practice of offering membership to a small number of vocal critics so they could be controlled through the rule of procedures.

 15 of the 36 mainland members were officials concerned with various aspects of mainland relations with Hong Kong, 11 of them were legal experts.
 With the number of Mainland members exceeding the number of Hong Kong members by a safe margin, Beijing had overwhelming numerical superiority on the drafting committee.

-The BLDC embers were divided in five sub-groups, each group focussing on one area of discussion.
-The group were on the Relationship Between the Central Authorities and the HKSAR; Fundamental Rights and Duties of Residents; the Political Structure; the Economy; and Education Science, Technology, Culture, Sports and Religion.
+The BLDC embers were divided in five sub-groups, each group focusing on one area of discussion.
+The groups were on the Relationship Between the Central Authorities and the HKSAR; Fundamental Rights and Duties of Residents; the Political Structure; the Economy; and Education Science, Technology, Culture, Sports and Religion.
 The BLDC's Secretariat was located in Beijing.
 The secretary general was Li Hou, the deputy director of the Hong Kong and Macao Affairs Office.
-The two deputy secretary generals were Lu Ping and Mao Junnian, a deputy director of the CPC Hong Kong.
+The two deputy secretaries general were Lu Ping and Mao Junnian, a deputy director of the CCP Hong Kong.
 A research department was set up within Xinhua Hong Kong to gather comments, models and recommendations on political systems and political development put forward by the Hong Kong public.
-The heads of the research department were Mao Junnian and Qiao Zhonghuai, both deputy directors of the CPC Hong Kong.
+The heads of the research department were Mao Junnian and Qiao Zhonghuai, both deputy directors of the CCP Hong Kong.

 Issues

 Basic Law Consultative Committee

 The first meeting of the BLDC was held on 1 July 1985.
 A plan was tabled by Ji Pengfei of forming a Basic Law Consultative Committee (BLCC) to canvass public opinion on the Basic Law in Hong Kong.
-The BLCC was formed in December 1985 with many BLDC members holding the key positions of the Consultative Committee, including T. K. Ann who was the Vice-Chairman of the BLDC was selected the Chairman of the BLCC.
+The BLCC was formed in December 1985 with many BLDC members holding the key positions of the Consultative Committee, including T. K. Ann who was the vice-chairman of the BLDC was selected the Chairman of the BLCC.